MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 States whether computation can be pushed down to the external data source.
 It is on by default.

-`PUSHDOWN` is supported when connecting to SQL Server, Oracle, Teradata, MongoDB, or ODBC at the external data source level.
+`PUSHDOWN` is supported when connecting to SQL Server, Oracle, Teradata, MongoDB, or generic ODBC at the external data source level.

 Enabling or disabling push-down at the query level is achieved through a [hint][hint_pb].